 Attacks can vary between cybercriminals, with some downloading an infected file to your device.
 In contrast, others pass you through a series of website redirects to get the malicious code where the attacker wants it to be.

-1. Malvertising attacks have risen since the pandemic
+1. Malvertising attacks have evolved with technology

 2. Malvertising cost forecasts are difficult to predict